colefichter/ABTesting/README.md

 Copy the source to your project (or clone the repo).
 The only configuration required is to point the file path provider(s) at the files where you'd like to store your data.

-The library relies on a rather simply provider model to configure the path on disk to the file store.
-You'll need to adjust the hard-code paths in three different locations.
+The library relies on a rather simple provider model to configure the path on disk to the file store.
+You'll need to adjust the hard-coded paths in three different locations.

 First, adjust the file path in the class ABTesting.Helpers.FilePathProviders.DebugFilePathProvider.
 This should point at your debug (ie: testing or non-production) tests.